jbloomlab/seqneut-pipeline/README.md

     - `./results/plates/{plate}/curvefits.pdf`: PDF rendering the neutralization curves for the plate.
 You do not need to track this in the repo as a HTML version of a notebook containing the plot is tracked in `./docs/`.
     - `./results/plates/{plate}/curvefits.pickle`: pickle files with the `neutcurve.CurveFits` object for the plate.
 You do not need to track this in the repo as both the plots and numerical data are rendered elsewhere.
     - `./results/plates/{plate}/curvefits_{plate}.ipynb`: Jupyter notebook that does the curve fitting.
 You do not need to track this in the repo as a HTML version of the notebook is tracked in `./docs/`.
-    - `./results/plates/{plate}/curvefits_{plate}.ipynb`: Jupyter notebook that does the curve fitting.
-You do not need to track this in the repo as a HTML version of the notebook is tracked in `./docs/`.
     - `./results/plates/{plate}/curvefits_{plate}.html`: HTML rendering of Jupyter notebook that does the curve fitting.
 You do not need to track this in the repo as it will be rendered in `./docs/` when the pipeline runs successfully.

-  - Output related to analyzing neutralization titers on a per-serum basis:
+  - Output related to analyzing neutralization titers on a per-serum basis, aggregating across plates:
     - `./results/sera/sera_by_plate.csv` summarizes which plate(s) each serum was run on.
+    - `./results/sera/{serum}/titers_median.csv`: titer for each virus against the serum, reported as the median across replicates.
+You should track this file in the repo.
+    - `./results/sera/{serum}/titers_per_replicate.csv`: titers for each replicate of each virus against the serum.
+You should track this file in the repo.
+    - `./results/sera/{serum}/curves.pdf`: PDF rendering of the neutralization curves for the serum.
+You do not need to track this in the repo as a HTML version of a notebook containing the plots is tracked in `./docs/`.
+    - `./results/sera/{serum}/titers_{serum}.ipynb`: Jupyter notebook that aggregates titers for a serum across all plates.
+You do not need to track this in the repo as a HTML version of the notebook is tracked in `./docs/`.
+    - `./results/sera/{serum}/titers_{serum}.html`: HTML rendering of the Jupyter notebook that aggregates titers for a serum across all plates.
+You do not need to track this in the repo as it will be rendered in `./docs/` when the pipeline runs successfully.

   - `./logs/`: logs from `snakemake` rules, you may want to look at these if there are rule failures.
 They do not need to be tracked in the repo.